Sunday, May 19, 2024

 When you first heard

-a lavender flute
+the lavender of a flute

 begin to bloom,

-did you also feel
+did you also hear

 any traces of faith?